zdenecek/fools/sis/openings/1NT.md

 : TRF INV+ (sbsq.
 3♠ no fit, serious/-non-serious)

 3♠
-: no minors stopped, 3NT seeking, partner bids 4m cue if 3NT cant be made
+: 1. no minors stopped, 3NT seeking, partner bids 4m cue if 3NT cant be made
+  2. Majorwood for 6 KC, initiated by cheapest bid by responder

 3NT
 : Both minors stopped